Sattypvt/mirai-ai-summer-internship-2026-/README.md

 Cloud deployment
 Technical documentation

-The internship helped me understand how to move from an idea to a functional AI-powered web application.
+The internship provided practical experience in taking an AI project from concept and implementation to cloud deployment.

 🔗 Important Links
 🚀 Live Capstone